openstream/deployer-magento2-recipe/README.md

 The configuration (`hosts.yml`) and execution file (`deploy.php`) are projects specific and should be added to the project VCS.

-It's possible to add this recipe with composer but you might also want to add some more tasks or change existing ones in the recipe (`magento.php`) so it might make sense to add that file to VCS and make it project-specific as well.
+It's recommended to add this recipe with composer.
+In case you want to add some more tasks or change existing ones in the recipe (`magento2.php`) you can do it `deploy.php` ode include more files.
+Or it even might make sense to add the recipe file to VCS and make it project-specific as well.

 ## Usage